-The company is proposing to develop a deep-water port at Cape Hardy, and a 148 km heavy-haul, standard gauge rail connection between the mine and the port.
-The proposed infrastructure would be available for other users (‘open access’), including grain exporters and other miners in the region, and the new rail line could potentially be connected to the National Rail Network.
+The 2015 business case proposed to develop a deep-water port at Cape Hardy, and a 148 km heavy-haul, standard gauge rail connection between the mine and the port.
+The proposed infrastructure would be available for other users (‘open access’), including grain exporters and other miners in the region.
+The new rail line could potentially be connected to the National Rail Network.